Understanding the county budget

 The county budget is composed of two types of funds: dedicated funds and the General Fund.
 Dedicated funds are the largest portion of the county budget, at about 83% of the total budget.
 These funds include contracts for services, fees, and levies that have been collected for specific purposes and must be allocated by law toward those purposes.
 For example, bus fares must go towards paying for transit, sewer fees towards paying for wastewater treatment, and the voter-approved EMS property tax levy to funding Emergency Medical Services.

-There is more flexibility in the General Fund, which is about 17% of the total budget.
-This fund pays for the traditional functions of county government, such as the Sheriff's office, and critical day-to-day services that are not supported by dedicated revenues. hree quarters of the general fund (75%) goes to support state-mandated criminal justice and public safety services.
+There is more flexibility in the General Fund, which is about 14% of the total budget.
+This fund pays for the traditional functions of county government, such as the Sheriff's office, and critical day-to-day services that are not supported by dedicated revenues.
+Nearly three quarters of the general fund (72%) goes to support state-mandated criminal justice and public safety services.
 The remainder pays for other programs, such as health and human services (see pie chart below.
-Please note that this chart shows the general relationship between the categories, not the exact numbers for this biennium).

 King County General Fund expenditures